omarabdellatif99/RocknRoll/README.md

 ## 🚀 Future Enhancements
 - 🔹 Multiplayer mode for local or online play.
 - 🔹 More diverse arenas with environmental effects.
-- 🔹 Leaderboards and scoring system.
+- 🔹 More powerups and Enemy types.